anetwork/sidenav/Readme.md

 # Features

-* Sub Menu
+* SubMenu : Define your submenu to item
-* Grouping
+* Grouping : Define your items in groups
-* Define dynamic menues with if statement support
+* Cheking : Define dynamic menues and submenues with if statement support

 # Introduction
 * A php component that makes it easier to build vertical nav menus